timjoug/jspatterncli/README.md

 ]
 ```

-`Bonus:`
-As a bonus point, the next goal is to count People and Animals by adding the count of children in the name, eg. Satanwi [2].
+The CLI also includes a function to count People and Animals by adding the count of children in the name, eg. Satanwi [2].

 Example:
 ```bash